mocha-opts/awesome-stars-coconut/README.md

 *   [storybookjs/storybook](https://github.com/storybookjs/storybook) - Storybook is a frontend workshop for building UI components and pages in isolation.
 Made for UI development, testing, and documentation.

-*   [microsoft/playwright](https://github.com/microsoft/playwright) - Playwright is a framework for Web Testing and Automation.
-It allows testing Chromium, Firefox and WebKit with a single API.

 ## JavaScript

+*   [eggjs/egg](https://github.com/eggjs/egg) - 🥚 Born to build better enterprise frameworks and apps with Node.js & Koa

 *   [OptimalBits/bull](https://github.com/OptimalBits/bull) - Premium Queue package for handling distributed jobs and messages in NodeJS.